Delivering impactful learning isn’t easy, right?

 1. Evaluate Existing Knowledge Levels

-You must assess what learners already know to identify the knowledge gaps you must address.
-For instance, if you want to provide training to your employees, then interactive quizzes in the form of pre-training assessments can help you.
+You need to assess what learners already know to identify the gaps you need to address.
+For example, if you want to provide training to your employees, interactive quizzes in the form of pre-training assessments can help you.

-Establishing a baseline of what your learners need to learn lets you customize your learning material to deliver a personalized and targeted learning module.
+By establishing what your learners need to master, you can customize your learning material to deliver a personalized and targeted learning module.

 What You Can Do

-- If most learners have higher levels of knowledge in a topic you were planning to cover, you may decide to drop it and replace it with another one they have not learned yet.
+- If most learners have higher levels of knowledge in a topic you plan to cover, you may decide to drop it and replace it with another one they have not learned yet.
 Or, adjust the level of complexity or time you spend on it.

 2. Engage Learners to Boost Comprehension & Retention